rajdeep-biswas/glacier/README.md

 FL Studio Settings for each video will be stored in each project file, such as `1.md` will have the notes from the first video.
 For elegance, I have put up mainline and slack folder structure into GitHub already.

+## Standard process for each project -
+1. Document into respective .md file while working.
+Refer to any previous .md file if you're using the same FL Studio Settings, etc.
+2. Time keeping.
+Mark when starting, taking healthy breaks, and getting back to work at what time.